sofiayem/rtd-doc-tests/docs/source/basics.rst

 The network randomizes (:term:`using pulses <pulse>`) the selection of both:

-* an executor for each processing cycle;
+* an executor for *each object* in *every processing cycle*;
-* and, in the next cycle, a set of validators for each transaction to be processed.
+* and, in the next cycle, a set of validators for each processed object.

-The :ref:`consensus <network_consensus>` protocol ensures that no :ref:`executor can validate <virtual_execution_validation>` its own output, and no node can predict the nature of its workload during the next cycle.
+The processing mechanism ensures that no :ref:`executor can validate <virtual_execution_validation>` its own output, and no node can predict the nature of its workload during the next cycle.
 If a transaction takes longer than one cycle, the executor node has to receive a permission to continue execution (from the would-be executor of the next cycle).
 The amount of validators can be tuned according to the perceived value at risk of the transaction to process.

 Both executors & validators are :ref:`virtual nodes <virtual>` with :ref:`dynamic roles <dynamic_roles>`, and together they make up the processing part of the :ref:`bottom layer <big_pic>`.